DOSE-420/QBCore-Snippets/README.md

 # Qbus-Framework-Guide

-Detailed tutorial and description of Qbus Framework.
+Detailed comprehensive tutorial and explaination of Qbus Framework.